 FIPS 140 validation is a prerequisite for a cryptographic product to be listed in the Canadian governments ITS Pre-qualified Products List.
 In the U.K., the Communications-Electronics Security Group recommends the use of FIPS 140 Validated cryptographic modules.

 Civilian companies worldwide who contract to U.S., Canadian or U.K. federal government organizations that require FIPS 140-2 encryption compliance are also required to be compliant.
 Additionally, commercial companies-especially in finance, healthcare, education, and infrastructure (national security) verticals- increasingly require FIPS 140-2 compliance throughout the world.
 These companies want to follow the highest standard in protecting data.
 They recognize the rigor that goes into a FIPS-140 certification.
 They regard FIPS 140-2 compliance as the preferred standard for security and they choose to depend on this standard for their own encryption needs.

 FIPS 140-2 validation is a testing and certification program that verifies that a product meets the FIPS 140-2 standard.
 NIST established the Cryptographic Module Validation Program (CMVP) to validate products against these requirements.

-Seagate sales partners can use the FIPS 140-2 validation as an effective marketing tool to demonstrate quality and critical security features that other products do not have.
-It is an important differentiator for today’s security-minded buyers.
+Seagate sales partners can use the FIPS 140-2 validation, and the future FIPS 140-3 validation, as a marketing tool to demonstrate quality and critical security features that other products do not have.
+It creates an important distinction for today’s security-minded buyers.

 1 Ponemon Institute, 2008 Annual Study: U.S. Cost of a Data Breach, February, 2009, www.ponemon.org, as quoted in Data-breach costs rising, study finds, Ellen Messmer, Network World, 02/02/09.